ferdinandnatnl/clubhouse-terms-of-service/Clubhouse Privacy Policy & Terms of Service.md

 ### How We Use Your Information
 1. Your info helps us run your account smoothly and show you relevant content.
 For example, we'll suggest clubs based on your interests.
-2. We'll send you important updates about your account or changes to our platform—but we promise not to spam you.
+2. We'll send you important updates about your account or changes to our platform but we will not to spam you.

 ### How We Protect Your Information
 1. We will never sell your personal data to advertisers or other third parties.